codalien/operator-overloading-js/README.md

 ```

 ##Dev Tips##
-For all those who are contributing or once who wants to see debug info can run via:
+For all those who are contributing or ones who wants to see debug info can run via:
 ```bash
  OVERLOAD_DEBUG=true node <program>.js
 ```